Some links on this page are affiliate links. See full disclosure in the page footer.

 These networks give brands access to first-party shopper data, enabling highly targeted ads that show up on a retailer’s website, app, or even across external sites through partner networks.
 Unlike traditional ad placements, these are positioned inside the digital shelf, where buying intent is already high, making them a direct line to consumers ready to spend.

 What makes retail media networks powerful is the built-in purchase context.
-Ads aren’t interrupting, they’re integrated.
-A brand’s product ad might appear right next to a competing item in search results or above the fold on a category page.
-This isn’t awareness-based advertising; it’s conversion-focused, driven by data that only the retailer owns.
+These ads are part of the shopping experience, not an interruption.
+A brand’s product ad might appear next to a competing item in search results or above the fold on a category page.
+This is less about broad awareness and more about conversion, powered by data the retailer already owns.

 Retailers like Amazon, Walmart, and Target have scaled these networks into billion-dollar channels, offering brands both premium visibility and measurable performance within one of the most critical spaces in digital commerce.